-The Flying Scot Sailing Association (FSSA) is the class association of the Flying Scot, a 19-foot centerboard sloop used fo rboth family daysailing and racing.
+The Flying Scot Sailing Association (FSSA) is the class association of the Flying Scot, a 19-foot centerboard sloop used for both family daysailing and racing.
 The Flying Scot is one of the oldest and largest one-design sailboat classes in the world.
-The late Sandy Douglass designed and built the boat and raced it for for many years and the Flying Scot was inducted in the American Sailboat Hall of Fame in 1998.
+The late Sandy Douglass designed and built the boat and raced it for many years and the Flying Scot was inducted in the American Sailboat Hall of Fame in 1998.
 Sandy himself was inducted into the Hall of Fame in 2020!
 Our builder Harry Carpenter is a Life Member of our class and races regularly at his home club and in several regattas every year around the country.
 His daugther Carrie and her husband Tyler currently manage the factory in Oakland Maryland and they race regularly in local and national events.

 Owning a Flying Scot has many advantages, one being an opportunity to join the Flying Scot Sailing Association (FSSA).

 The FSSA is one of the strongest one-design class associations in the world.
 Our strict adherence to the one design concept means that the Flying Scot built this year will remain compatible and competitive for years to come with newer as well as older boats.
 Owners of Flying Scots are assured that their boats will last for years, and its resale value will remain excellent.
 Also, the FSSA helps promote the Flying Scot which maintains the boat's popularity and value.

-Belonging to FSSA, you will receive our official publication, Scots n' Water, six times a year.
+Belonging to FSSA, you will receive our official publication, Scots n' Water, up to six times a year.